Grief counseling available for Mansfield City Schools staff, students after shooting

 He also said the district operated on a one-hour early release this week to give students more time to seek help.

-Counselors were available from the district as well as community agencies like Community Action for Capable Youth (CACY), Mansfield UMADAOP, A Beautiful Mind and Family Life Counseling, who have staff in throughout the district.
+Counselors were available from the district as well as community agencies like Catalyst Life Services, Community Action for Capable Youth (CACY), Mansfield UMADAOP, A Beautiful Mind and Family Life Counseling, who have staff in throughout the district.

 “Our community partners have stepped right on in,” Jefferson said.
 “I want to thank our community partners for all the work done to help us and I want to thank our staff and our students and our parents for being so gracious during these very, very difficult times.”